 I often hear the sentiment applied to popular Agile practices too.
 For instance, doesn’t it make sense to demo finished work to stakeholders?
 Meet your teammates every day for micro-planning?
 Capture work items from the perspective of the customer, and process them in descending order of value?

-If all this is indeed common sense, why has much of the world of work – at least the work of software development – operated differently in the last several decades?
+If all this is indeed common sense, why has much of the world of work — at least the work of software development — operated differently for several decades?
 In fact, why hasn’t the new “sensible” approach displaced the previous approach completely?

 Common sense is not so common

 The answer has to do with our value systems.
 Do you know the saying attributed to Voltaire, “Common sense is not so common”?
 There’s truth to it, and the truth is that what passes for right or sensible is not absolute; it’s derived from what we value — what’s important to us.

 Why do some people (Agile practitioners) base their methods on such principles as feedback, learning, continuous improvement, minimizing the cost of change, and continuous quality?
 It’s because they care about collaborating with their customer, responding to worthwhile change, and delivering value frequently.
 Those are their values — what they consider important, what they take a stand for.
 When you care deeply about delighting your customer, the above principles clearly make sense.
 And from those principles, you’re likely to derive such practices as frequent demos, refactoring, and continuous planning.